MartinStokroos/TrueRMS/README.md

 ## Example Arduino Sketches
 `Measure_avg.ino` - This example shows how to calculate the average value of a signal measured with the ADC.

-`Measure_rms.ino` -  With this example, the RMS-value of the ADC input voltage is determined.
+`Measure_rms.ino` -  In this example the RMS-value of the ADC input voltage is determined.

-`AC_powermeter.ino` - This is an example of a complete AC-power measurement application.
+`AC_powermeter.ino` - This example demonstrates a complete AC-power measurement application.
 It needs both, voltage and a voltage representation of the current as the input of two ADC-channels.
-It calculates  the rms-value of the voltage and current, the apparent power, real power and power factor.
+It calculates  the rms-values of the voltage and current, the apparent power, real power and power factor.

-`Energy.ino` Calculates the rms-value of the voltage and current, the real power and netto energy.
+`Energy_metering.ino` Shows the voltage, current, real power and netto energy in Wh.

 ## AC-line measurements with the Arduino
 The simplest way to interface AC high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single package.
 For current sensing, *LEM* also manufactures the *LEM_LA55-P*, with the same advantages as for the voltage transducer.